Best Pumpkin Pie Recipe

 The great thing about this pie is that it is actually fairly versatile (for a pie)!
 You can tweak a few ingredients to make this pie suitable for all sorts of dietary needs!

-• All-purpose flour: Gluten-free purpose flour can be used in a 1:1 ratio to make this pie!
+• All-purpose flour.
+Use gluten-free all-purpose flour to make the pie gluten-free.
 You can also substitute your favorite gluten-free crust if desired!

 • Light Brown Sugar: dark brown sugar is a good substitute, but note that it will impart a bolder molasses taste.
 Coconut sugar also works well.

 • Pumpkin puree.
 Use a 15 oz can of pure pumpkin puree, or make your own from a fresh pie pumpkin (instructions in the recipe card).
-Can’t find pumpkin?
-Make this sweet potato pie instead!
+Or try this sweet potato pie!

 • Pumpkin pie spice.
 Use store-bought or make your own with this homemade pumpkin pie spice recipe!